Chiuumin/Chiuumin/README.md

-## Designer by heart, programmer by choice.
+## Designer by heart, Programmer by choice.

 <!--
 **Chiuumin/Chiuumin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.